5 Dog Tricks for a Safe and Fun Halloween

-TO HAVE SOME HALLOWEEN FUNTeach Your Dog to High-Five
+Teach Your Dog to High-Five

 Teach Your Dog to Sit Pretty

-Sit pretty, also known as the beg command, starts with your dog sitting.
-Take a small treat and hold it near his face, slowly raising it so your dog has to lift his front feet off the ground to reach it.
-When both of his front paws are up, praise him and give him the treat.
-Gradually work the command into the routine and he should be sitting pretty in no time!
+"Sit pretty," also known as the "beg" command, starts with your dog sitting.
+Take a small treat and hold it near their face, slowly raising the treat so your dog has to lift their front feet off the ground to reach it.
+When both front paws are up, praise your pooch and give them the treat.
+Gradually work the command into your training routine and your dog should be sitting pretty in no time!

-TO PREVENT DOG ANXIETY FROM TRICK-OR-TREATERSTeach Your Dog to Stay
+Teach Your Dog to Stay

 Teach Your Dog Not to Bark

-TO MANAGE DOGS AND CHOCOLATETeach Your Dog to Drop It
+Teach Your Dog to Drop It

 What's the best part of Halloween?
 Candy, of course!
 Sweets like chocolates or anything with the sweetener xylitol can be poisonous to dogs.
 In the event that your pup finds the candy bowl or other Halloween items your dog should avoid, use the "drop it" command to save them a trip to the vet.